-A new field of Machine Learning called tinyML makes it possible to run a Machine Learning models on tiny, battery powered Internet of Things (IoT) devices.
+A new field of Machine Learning called tinyML makes it possible to run Machine Learning models on tiny, battery-powered Internet of Things (IoT) devices.
 These devices will play a central role in helping organizations meet Environmental, Social, and Governance (ESG) goals.

 The Internet of Things (IoT)